apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes.md

 ---
-title:  "How to Build a Scalable Self-Managed Streaming Infrastructure with Beam and Flink"
+title:  "Build a scalable, self-managed streaming infrastructure with Beam and Flink"
 date:   2023-11-03 09:00:00 -0400
 categories:
   - blog